DonkeeeyKong/diceware/README.md

 * `-h`: show help

 ### Default mode
-If run without any arguments, the script will generate a six-word-passphrase from the word list set in the configuration file `diceware.conf`.
+If run without any arguments, the script will generate a six-word passphrase from the word list set in the configuration file `diceware.conf`.
 If another default passphrase length is set in the configuration file, it will generate a passphrase containing as many words as the number there.

 ### Custom passphrase length
 ```